lyztxyd1995/canvas_display-and-management-system/README.md

 # canvas_display-and-management-system
-canvas_display and management system by using jsp,  java servlet and Mybatis.
+canvas_display and management system by using Maven, jsp,  java servlet and Mybatis.